MicrosoftDocs/learn/learn-pr/azure/aks-optimize-compute-costs/includes/4-spot-node-pools.md

 ### What is toleration?

-Toleration is a specification applied to a pod to allow it to tolerate a node's taint.
+Toleration is a specification applied to a pod to allow, but not require, a pod to be scheduled on a node with the corresponding taint.
 Spot nodes are configured with a node taint set to `kubernetes.azure.com/scalesetpriority=spot:NoSchedule`.

 ### What is node affinity?